 Your unique brand is one of the most valuable aspects of your business.
 It’s the compass that guides every decision made in your restaurant, making sure you’re always staying true to your restaurant’s mission, vision, values, and purpose.

-1. Develop a mission statement
+1. Develop a mission statement for your restaurant.

-Every great restaurant brand first began with a story, a reason for joining the industry.
-Sweetgreen didn't become Sweetgreen by just opening their doors and pushing out salads.
+Once you have begun drafting your mission statement, the story of your restaurant will begin to reveal itself to you.
+Every great restaurant brand begins with a story.
+Sweetgreen didn't become Sweetgreen just by opening their doors and pushing out salads.
 They took time to develop their story, mission, and core values— which come through in each location.

 Who are you?